Xeth/Xeth/doc/stealth.md

 ##Dual-key stealth

 Dual key allows scanning for payments without exposing the spending private key.
 In this scheme two keys are used - one for spending and one for scanning.
-The spend key is decrypted only when spending funds and it requires user interaction.
+The spending key is decrypted only when spending funds and it requires user interaction.
 The scan key is not encrypted.